roger-mir-min/ITAcademy-8-SW-Starships/README.md

 ## Stack
 Angular, SASS - Bootstrap

+## Usage
+Log in to access the star wars list, then click "Press to start".
+Sign up if you haven't already.
+You will be instantly logged in and redirected to the list of Star Wars starships.
+Once you have access to the starships list, you can scroll to load more starships.
+Pick (click) one.
+A card will be displayed with detailed information (image, model, class, manufacturer...).
+Often some data is missing (this comes from the mentioned API's).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.